-The name of one man has been passed down to us, however, through the written testimony of French explorer, Jacques Cartier, who met him in 1534.
+The name of one man has been passed down through the written testimony of French explorer Jacques Cartier, who met him in 1534.
 This man was Donnacona.
 He was the chief of Stadacona (today Québec City), a village of about 500 people.
-He allowed two of his sons, Domagaya and Taignoagny, to accompany Jacques Cartier back to France.
+Donnacona’s two sons, Domagaya and Taignoagny, accompanied Jacques Cartier back to France.

 If you look at a map, you will see that there is a town near Québec City called Donnacona.

 The voyages of Jacques Cartier: 1534 – 1542